Blocking ads removes funding from us!

 Apple HomePod mini: conclusion

-So: buy or not buy?
+So: to buy or not to buy?
 That depends on two factors.
-On the one hand, it is crucial whether you have high demands when it comes to sound.
-If so: hands off!
-Otherwise you can't do too much wrong.
-Then you should be aware that the HomePod is a Proproduct of Apple and therefore only with others Proproducts from California.
-If you have an Android smartphone or a Windows PC, you should run away as soon as possible.
+Firstly, it is crucial whether you have high demands on sound.
+If so: steer clear!
+Otherwise, you can't go too wrong.
+Then you should also be aware that the HomePod is an Apple product and therefore only works with other products from California.
+If you have an Android smartphone or a Windows PC, you should get out of here as quickly as possible.

 Recommendations for you